Noi Noi’s Pi Mai Lao

 Empathize

-Before divulging into the project's creation phase, I wanted to ensure that I conveyed my culture accurately rather than just with my perspective.
+Before diving into the project's creation phase, I wanted to ensure that I conveyed my culture accurately rather than just with my perspective.
 Through my own experience of Lao culture, there are still some questions that I have about how our traditions arose and why we do things a certain way.
 Growing up, and even today, I had a hard time explaining my culture and why we hold pageants every year other than to raise money.
-To better educate not only myself and others about my culture, but I also did some research and asked family members from Laos about the different aspects of our culture.
+To fill in those gaps, I researched our traditions and spoke with family members from Laos to make sure the book reflected more than just my own experience of the culture.

 Define

 After gathering that information, I became more self-aware about how some Laotian American children do not have an understanding of their culture and just accept things as-is.
 My goal with this book is to create a resource to introduce and educate children about Lao culture by focusing on our most celebrated holiday, Lao New Year or Pi Mai Lao.
-The target audience for this project is children ages ten and older, without a limitation on cultural background since this is meant to provide insight into Lao culture.
+The target audience is children ages ten and older, regardless of cultural background — this book is meant to be a window into Lao culture for anyone curious about it.

 Ideation: Context